magicoli/multipass/readme.txt

 = Use cases =

-* An order is created and paid upon reservation, but **additional resources are usually added later** (e.g. once the resource begins).
+* An order is created and paid upon reservation, but **additional services are usually added later** (e.g. once the prestation begins).
-* Your booking engine **can not handle the other kinds of resource you provide**.
+* Your booking engine **can not handle the other kinds of service you provide**.
 * When customer book several rooms, your booking engine create **separated orders**, one for each room, and you want to manage the full project.
 * You use an external booking engine, but you prefer to **collect payments on your website** (e.g. with WooCommerce)
 * You need to handle **partial payments**.